Kelp pulled out of the water with crane

 Depending on the species, kelp can live for over a year and, during its life, can grow from two to 30 metres tall, with some species reaching growth rates of up to 61 centimetres per day.
 This rapid growth increases its capacity for photosynthesis, which, in turn, increases the absorption of carbon dioxide from the surrounding environment.

 When kelp reaches the end of its life cycle, much of the carbon it has absorbed is stored in its tissues.
-As the kelp decomposes and sinks to the ocean floor, this carbon is effectively sequestered, delaying its release back into the atmosphere.
-Due to its high growth rate compared to land forests, kelp offers a unique advantage in terms of carbon sequestration, capturing CO2 at a faster rate than many land-based ecosystems.
+When pieces of kelp sink to the deep ocean or become buried in sediments on the seafloor, some of this carbon is effectively sequestered, delaying its release back into the atmosphere.

 Biomass survey on kelp farm